 The health benefits of using sunflower oil is such that it helps in providing cardiovascular benefits, prevents Arthritis, prevents of colon cancer and other cancers, lowers Cholesterol, helps in repairing the body, prevents Infant Infection, provides healthy nervous system, reduces inflammation, provides skin care, reduces premature signs of aging, controlls Frizzy Hair and reduces cardiac problems.

-Sunflower oil is the non-volatile oil compressed from the seeds of sunflower (Helianthus annuus).
+Sunflower oil is the non-volatile oil, compressed from the seeds of sunflowers (Helianthus annuus).
 It is a monounsaturated (MUFA)/polyunsaturated (PUFA) mixture of mostly oleic acid (omega-9) -linoleic acid (omega-6) group of oils.
 The oil is of light amber color with a mild and pleasant flavor; refined oil is pale yellow.
-Refining losses are low and the oil has good keeping qualities with light tendency for flavor reversion.
+Refining losses are low and the oil has good keeping qualities with a light tendency for flavor reversion.

 1 cup (i.e. 218g) of Sunflower oil serves 1927 calories of energy.
 The saturated fat content is 21.3g, monounsaturated fat is 182g and polyunsaturated fat is 8.3g.
 The total Omega-3 fatty acids is 419mg and total Omega-6 fatty acids is 7860 mg.
 The oil is a rich source of vitamin and the content of vitamin E (Alpha Tocopherol) is 89.5mg and Vitamin K is 11.8mcg.